How to keep your dog in tip top condition

 Exercise your dog

 Your dog needs daily exercise to keep them happy and healthy and to prevent obesity.
 Daily walks are essential, but why not try enrolling your dog on an agility course and see how their time compares with the agility dogs at Crufts?
 Getting creative with your dog’s exercise regime will keep them and you entertained.
-Give your dog an Animo activity and behaviour monitor so that you can keep track of how much exercise your dog is getting.
+Give your dog an Animo activity and behavior monitor so that you can keep track of how much exercise your dog is getting.

 Train your dog